voxqhuy/OneMethod/index.md

 ---
 layout: page
-title: simple site
+title: One Method
-tagline: Easy websites with GitHub Pages
+tagline: One Method official
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---